freedomofpress/securedrop-docs/docs/development/upgrade_testing.rst

 locally-built .debs or packages from the FPF test repo at https://apt-test.freedom.press/.
 Both options are described below.

-.. note:: The upgrade scenario uses QEMU/KVM via Vagrant's libvirt provider, in place of the  default Virtualbox provider.
+.. note:: The upgrade scenario uses QEMU/KVM via Vagrant's libvirt provider.
    If you haven't already done so, you'll need to set up the libvirt provider before proceeding.
 For more information, see :ref:`libvirt_provider`.

 .. _upgrade_testing_local: